 If you’re accused of a criminal traffic violation, you’re required to go to court and attend an arraignment.
 There, you will hear the charges against you, and you’ll plead guilty or not guilty.
 If you’re found guilty of a criminal traffic violation it will end up on your driving and criminal record.

 A traffic citation will go on your motor vehicle record (MVR) or even criminal record depending on the type of violation.
+For example, a speeding ticket usually stays on your driving record for three years.
 Depending on the state you live in, a traffic violation will add points to your license, which can add up to a suspended or revoked license.

 If you plead guilty and pay the fine to a speeding ticket or other traffic violation, it will be noted in your MVR, but not your criminal record.
 If you're found guilty of a criminal traffic violation, it will not only go on your driving record but also on your criminal record (which will show up on a background check).
 These can be considered misdemeanor or even felony crimes.
 Also, if you decline to pay a ticket it could appear on your criminal record.
 A written warning will not go on your driving record.
 Depending on the jurisdiction you live in, there are a few ways to keep a ticket off your record: